ec-johnston/2021GL094038/README.md

 - bay_area_daily_eq3.rds: results of Eq.
 3 (which considers an interaction with mean slope) using daily precipitation intensity
 - bay_area_daily_eq4.rds: results of Eq.
 4 (which considers interactions with both mean precipitation and mean slope) using daily precipitation intensity

+### california
-3. fit with data for the state of California:
+fit with data for the state of California
 - california_daily_eq1.rds: results of Eq.
 1 using daily precipitation intensity
 - california_ten_day_eq1.rds: results of Eq.
 1 using ten-day antecedent precipitation intensity
 - california_monthly_eq1.rds: results of Eq.
 1 using monthly antecedent precipitation intensity